chaharshanbe suri - iranian festival

 Jumping over the bonfire symbolizes burning all that bad, negative energy, unhappiness, sickness, and problems and looking forward to a new beginning.

-Girls and boys wear disguises and go door to door hitting their spoons against bowls to receive nuts, snacks, and sweets.
 It is believed that eating these nuts and sweets in Chaharshanbe Suri will make your wishes come true.

 Jumping over fire